Muhate/Elastic-Project/README.md

-# Elastic-Project
+# Elastic Stack Project

-# Detecting Network Intrusion with Suricata and Wazuh

 ### 1. Description

-This home lab project focuses on implementing Network Intrusion Detection using Suricata and Wazuh.
-Suricata is an open-source and high performance Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) with capable of network analysis and threat detection software, and Wazuh is an open-source security monitoring solution. suricata will be installed on an Ubuntu 24.04 server to monitor its traffic.
-It is crucial to monitor the network to detect some anomalies on the traffic, as it can be an indication of an attack.
-We will use one kali machine to emulate some attacks/scans with nmap and check if Suricata will be able to detect them with the Suricata network traffic inspection capabilities.
+This home lab project focuses on implementing a SIEM (Security Information and Event Management) using Elastic Stack (Elasticsearch, Logstash and Kibana).
+We will be installing the Elastic Stack on Ubuntu 24.04 server and we'll be monitoring, detecting and investigating brute force attacks using SSH and RDP protocols.
+We will create some dashboards and integrate the SIEM with osTicket system, which is ticketing system.
+We will use elastic agents enrolled via fleet server on an Ubuntu machine and elastic agents along with Sysmon on an Windows machine.
+We will learn how to setup and configure the Fleet Server, elastic agents and Sysmon.
+We are going to also install and configure Mythic server to emulate a C2 server, which will be used to attack some of the servers.

 ### 2. Objectives

-- Set up a Wazuh server to collect and analyze security data.
+- Set up a Elastic Stack SIEM to collect, aggregate, correlate and analyze security data.
+- Set up and configure Fleet Server to centrally manage the elastic agents.
-- Set up and configure Suricata to capture network activity and Wazuh agent to send logs to Wazuh manager.
+- Install and configure the osTicket and integrate it to Elastic Stack to create tickets when an alert is triggered.

 ### 3. Tools and Technologies Used